What is teeth whitening?

 What makes PAP+ special?

-We've also added other ingredients to PAP+ that remineralize teeth and combat the effects of pre-existing sensitivity, such as potassium citrate and hydroxyapatite.
+We have also added other ingredients to PAP+ that remineralize teeth and combat the effects of pre-existing sensitivity, such as potassium citrate and hydroxyapatite.